instana/instana-agent-ansible/README.md

 [![Build Status](https://travis-ci.org/instana/instana-agent-ansible.svg?branch=master)](https://travis-ci.org/instana/instana-agent-ansible)

+:warning: :warning: :warning:

+This repository is a blueprint to show how the Instana agent installation and configuration can be automated with Ansible and is intended for others to fork and build upon.
+It is not actively maintained.
+If you have introduce new functionality on your fork that you think is useful for others, get in touch so we can link to it from here.

+:warning: :warning: :warning:

 # instana-agent-ansible role

 The Ansible role installs, configures and runs the monitoring agent for the [Instana monitoring suite](https://www.instana.com).
 You can find the role in the Ansible galaxy at https://galaxy.ansible.com/instana/instana-agent-ansible.